Icinga/icinga2/doc/6-distributed-monitoring.md

 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_installer_05.png)

 The graphical installer will offer to run the Icinga 2 setup wizard after the installation.
-You can also manually run the Icinga 2 setup wizard from the start menu.
+You can also manually run the Icinga 2 setup wizard from the Start menu.

-On a fresh installation the setup wizard will guide you through the initial configuration as well as the required details for SSL certificate generation using CSR-Autosigning.
+On a fresh installation the setup wizard will guide you through the initial configuration and offer to use CSR auto-signing for generating the SSL certificate.

 You'll need the following configuration details:

-* The client common name (CN).
-Defaults to FQDN.
+* The client common name (CN) (defaults to FQDN)
-* The request ticket number generated on your master for CSR Auto-Signing
+* The request ticket number generated on your master for CSR auto-signing

-Example for the client `icinga2-client2.localdomain` generating a ticket on the master node `icinga2-master1.localdomain`:
+This example shows how to generate a ticket for the client `icinga2-client2.localdomain` on the master node `icinga2-master1.localdomain`:

     [root@icinga2-master1.localdomain /]# icinga2 pki ticket --cn DESKTOP-IHRPO96